rilldata/rill/docs/docs/explore/filters.md

 - Use the same top filter bar as the time comparison, instead selecting a dimension for comparison
 - Select the comparison option on the top left of any leaderboard and select multiple dimensions

-De-select the comparison option or clear the filter bar to remove your comparisons
+De-select the comparison option or clear the filter bar to remove your comparisons.

 ![comparisons](<Screen Cast 2024-02-22 at 4.15.23 PM.gif>)